n0ot/clocktower/README.md

 ## Building
 Install the version of [Go](https://golang.org/dl/) for your operating system.
-Clocktower depends on [PortAudio](http://www.portaudio.com/).
-The PortAudio development headers must be installed.
-On Ubuntu, you can run

-    apt-get install portaudio19-dev

-Or on Mac with [Homebrew](https://brew.sh/):

-    brew install portaudio

-Installation instructions will vary across different operating systems, and you may need to build from source.

-With Go, the PortAudio development headers, and git-lfs installed, run
+With Go and git-lfs installed, run

     go get -u github.com/n0ot/clocktower